Title Insurance Protects Your Biggest Investment

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-• Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+• Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
+Many other complicated problems define "Defective title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.

 Metro Mortgage can answer questions about title insurance and many others.
-Call us: 866-300-1550.
+Give us a call at 866-300-1550.

 Got a Question?